Updated Jan 10, 2023

 Rhode Island has a commercial solar sales tax exemption for those that are purchasing and installing new solar panels.
-These solar panels would typically be subject to the 7% state sales tax, but that is not the case in the state of Rhode Island.
-This 7% savings is a considerable amount and should be calculated into the total amount that you save.
+These solar panels would typically be subject to the 7% state sales tax, but not so in Rhode Island.

-Rhode Island has taken some time to develop and implement these impressive solar incentives and programs.
-Even though there is no state-level tax incentive, many homeowners and business owners would rather have the REG program in place to help with these savings.
-In the state of Rhode Island, the cost of electricity is really high.
-Therefore homeowners and business owners will quickly be able to recuperate any costs that were put into the purchase and installation of their solar panel system.
-Keep this in mind as you make the decision to go solar.
+Rhode Island has spent some time developing and implementing these impressive solar incentives and programs.
+Even though there is no state-level tax incentive, many homeowners and business owners would rather have the REG program to help with these savings.
+In the state of Rhode Island, the cost of electricity is high.
+Therefore, homeowners and business owners can quickly recuperate any costs put into purchasing and installing their solar panel systems.
+Keep this in mind as you decide to go solar.

 Solar in Rhode Island is worth it because of the higher costs of electricity in Rhode Island.
 Overall the cost of living in Rhode Island can be greatly reduced by installing a system like this.
 Solar is worth it for the financial benefits and the environmental impacts in the state of Rhode Island.

 Solar panels in Rhode Island are about $20,000, but this will change based on the number of incentives, rebates, or grants you qualify for.
 In addition, the total costs can vary based on the size of your home and how much electricity is needed.

 Solar panels are not offered for free in Rhode Island.
 The best saving program for clean energy in Rhode Island is the Federal ITC program and the REG program.